MS Excel: DIR Function (VBA)

 The DIR function can only be used in VBA code in Microsoft Excel.

-Let's look at some Excel DIR function examples and explore how you would use the DIR function in Excel VBA code:
+Let's look at some Excel DIR function examples and explore how to use the DIR function in Excel VBA code:

 |Dir("C:\instructions.doc")||would return "instructions.doc"|

 |Dir("C:\instruction?.doc")||would return "instructions.doc"|